 Free radicals are highly reactive molecules with unpaired electrons.
-They can damage various vital molecules in the body such as proteins, lipids, and nucleic acids such as DNA and RNA.
+They can damage various vital molecules in the body, such as proteins, lipids and nucleic acids, such as DNA and RNA.

 Vitamin C works in two different ways to counter free radicals:

-Vitamin C as a collagen promoter
+Vitamin C as a collagen synthesis promotor

 Vitamin C and photo protection

 First, we must stress that vitamin C cannot – repeat, cannot – be used as a sunscreen because it does not absorb light in the UVA and the UVB spectrum.
-You can find out more about sunscreens in formulae on these two posts:
+You can find out more about sunscreens in formulas on these two posts:

-It also aids in reducing photo damage thanks to its ability to regulate the synthesis of the structural protein collagen.
+It also aids in reducing photodamage thanks to its ability to regulate the synthesis of the structural protein collagen.

-Vitamin C as a depigmenting agent
+Vitamin C as a brightening agent

-As natural, organic cosmetic skincare formulators, we do not use products that have an effect below the cosmetic (ie. epidermal) layers of the skin, nor do we use ingredients that have a bleaching effect on the epidermis.
+As natural, organic cosmetic skincare formulators, we do not use products that have an effect below the cosmetic (i.e., epidermal) layers of the skin, nor do we use ingredients that have a bleaching effect on the epidermis.